contao/docs/docs/manual/installation/install-contao.en.md

 You can either install Composer [locally](https://getcomposer.org/doc/00-intro.md#locally) or [globally](https://getcomposer.org/doc/00-intro.md#globally).

-If you install locally, you will have a `composer.phar` file in your working directory (i.e. where your project's `composer.json` and `composer.lock` files are located).
+If you install Composer locally, you will have a `composer.phar` file in your working directory (i.e. where your project's `composer.json` and `composer.lock` files are located).
 You would then call Composer with `php composer.phar`.

-If you install globally, you can use the `composer` command in any directory.
+If you install Composer globally, you can use the `composer` command in any directory.
 {{% /notice %}}